 The next year, Mabel became assistant editor of the Bird Lore journal, now Audubon magazine.
 She would serve as president of the Connecticut Audubon Society for 26 years, later becoming a director of the National Association of Audubon Societies, now the Audubon Society.

 Around that time she came upon two boys who happily showed her a large jar filled with robin’s eggs they’d stolen from nests.
 She decided to turn her attention to writing for children.
 She wrote a book with ornithologist Elliott Coues, again with illustrations by Fuertes.
-It was called Citizen bird: scenes from bird-life in plain English for beginners.
-The Library of Congress cites it as a milestone in the conservation movement:
+They called it Citizen bird: scenes from bird-life in plain English for beginners.
+The Library of Congress cites it as a milestone in the conservation movement.

 In 1914, Mabel Osgood Wright established Birdcraft , a small bird sanctuary, near her home in Fairfield.
 It is the oldest bird sanctuary in the United States, a National Historic Landmark.
-Birdcraft is now a nature center maintained by the Connecticut Audubon Society.
+The Connecticut Audubon Society now maintains Birdcraft as a nature center.

 James Wright died suddenly in 1920, and Mabel continued her writing and gardening.
 She died July 16, 1934 at the age of 75.
-Mosswood is now the site of a condominium complex.
+A condominium complex replaced Mosswood.